 1. Make Friends With Digestive Enzymes

 As far as my own personal battle against bloating goes, incorporating a high-quality capsule of digestive enzymes twice per day before my two biggest meals (for me that's lunch and dinner) has made a world of difference in reducing my bloat and effortlessly flattening my tummy, and Snyder agrees.
 Essentially, enzymes aid your body's natural digestion to better break down the food you consume and to minimize indigestion and, in turn, excess bloating and gas.
-Snyder likes the above formula from Garden of Life.
+Snyder likes these ones available for $35.

 2. Avoid Eating for at Least Two Hours Before Bed

 Not only does eating late at night mess with your natural "fast" and potentially discombobulate a healthy circadian rhythm, but it can also induce unwanted bloating.
 Letting your digestive system rest for a full 10 to 12 hours each night sets your metabolism (and belly!) up for success so it's not hard at work digesting your food when it's biologically designed to take it easy.

 "I cringe when I see peoplee drinking ice-cold liquids during meals," says Snyder.
 "This will impede the digestive process by diluting gastric juices, such as your HCL, and cooling your overall digestion at a critical time.
 You also dilute the digestive enzymes your body needs for the effective digestion of proteins, carbohydrates, and fats."